 - improve grammatical accuracy.

-At the same time, you will also be enrolled in GPS 981, and the lectures, textbooks and assignments from this class will be the basis of your English class instruction.
+At the same time, you will also be enrolled in GPS 960, and the course content will be the basis of your English class instruction.

 To enroll in Graduate Bridging, you must meet the following requirements: